Ferns & Focus

 Light

 Place in bright, indirect light.
-Direct sunlight can scorch the leaves, while too little light will cause the vibrant variegation to fade.
+Direct sun can scorch leaves.
+Too little light fades the variegation.

 Humidity & Temperature